Ashlalala/aajonusnet/md/QNA/Q&A Of January 22, 2000.md

 sit on the counter for a couple of weeks.
 So I have been doing that.
 It is almost ready.
 It is in a closed jar.
 It is smelling really bad.

 A: Are you opening it to let it get air?

-Q:I have not.
+Q: I have not.

 A: You should do that once a week.